 7 people favorited this theater

-The theatre was purchased in the 1980’s by Adriana & Ramon Nova and was renamed Nova Theatre following a refurbishment.
+The Tapia Theatre was purchased in 1978 by Adriana & Ramon Nova and was renamed Nova Theatre following a refurbishment.
 In 1983 it was being operared by Lesser Theatre Services.
 The Nova’s would later pass it over to their son Jesus Nova and the theatre was triplexed.
 Although the Bunny Theatre’s sign is gone, remnants of the original exterior and interior remained.
 The very top of the building’s facade remained as originally built.

 Sadly, the Nova Theatre closed in August 2002 and was gutted.
 Jesus Nova went on to operate the Coliseum Theatre (former RKO Coliseum Theatre) at W. 181st Street & Broadway.
 A 99 cent store has opened in the former Bunny Theatre building.
 In the Summer of 2009, the decorative facade was taken down.